cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/4-game-wager.md

 * Where is a wager recorded?
 * At what junctures do you need to handle payments, refunds, and wins?

 This is a lot to go through.
 Therefore, the work is divided into two sections.
-In this section you only add new information, while the [next section](./5-payment-winning.md) is where the tokens are actually handled.
+In this section, you only add new information, while the [next section](./5-payment-winning.md) is where the tokens are actually handled.

 Some answers: